 When publishing a title for a product review, it’s quite common to search for keywords that are already trending online.
 Most of the time, this can easily be found using the Alphabet Soup Technique on the Google search bar, as shown below.

 Adding the word ‘review’ at the end of the selected keywords such as ‘Vitamix Professional Series 750 Review’ usually does the trick, but it doesn’t have to be that way all the time.
-As long as you have the main keywords somewhere in the title, any variations is fine.
+As long as you have the main keywords somewhere in the title, any variations are fine.

 - Phrases that are trending on Google Suggest.